-- 14. The Governing Body shall perform their duties as charity trustees without remuneration but, notwithstanding that they are the charity trustees, may be employed by the College and may receive from the College, directly or indirectly: - a) proper and reasonable remuneration and indirect benefits including but not limited to Salary and pension contributions, use of the College facilities, meals, housing allowance, housing assistance through loans at commercial rates or shared equity scheme, accommodation and research, book and entertainment allowances for the performance of their duties as employees of the College; and - b) payment for goods and services supplied to the College, provided always that: - 1. the amount of such payment is determined in accordance with a written agreement between the College and the Member concerned and is no greater than is reasonable in the circumstances; - 2. before entering into that written agreement, the Governing Body is satisfied that it is in the best interests of the College for the goods or services to be supplied by the Member concerned on the terms of that written agreement; and - 3. the total number of Members of the Governing Body in respect of whom such a written agreement is in force constitutes a minority of the Governing Body.
+- 15. The Governing Body shall perform their duties as charity trustees without remuneration but, notwithstanding that they are the charity trustees, may be employed by the College and may receive from the College, directly or indirectly: - a) proper and reasonable remuneration and indirect benefits including but not limited to salary and pension contributions, use of the College facilities, meals, housing allowance, housing assistance through loans at commercial rates or shared equity scheme, accommodation and research, book and entertainment allowances for the performance of their duties as employees of the College; and - b) payment for goods and services supplied to the College, provided always that: - i. the amount of such payment is determined in accordance with a written agreement between the College and the Member concerned and is no greater than is reasonable in the circumstances; - ii. before entering into that written agreement, the Governing Body is satisfied that it is in the best interests of the College for the goods or services to be supplied by the Member concerned on the terms of that written agreement; and - iii. the total number of Members of the Governing Body in respect of whom such a written agreement is in force constitutes a minority of the Governing Body. - 16.
+The Governing Body shall be responsible for the regulation and management of remuneration, benefits and other payments to its Members under these Statutes, including the Principal, and for this purpose shall establish a Remuneration Committee whose remit and composition shall be set out in the Bye-Laws.
+The review and determination by Governing Body of all salaries and direct and indirect benefits payable to Members of Governing Body referred to in these Statutes shall be made after consultation with the Remuneration Committee in accordance with the process prescribed by the Bye-Laws.